wp-plugins/strong-testimonials/readme.txt

 If you cannot tolerate occasional bugs and frequent updates, then please consider another plugin.

-On the other hand, if you want:

-1. to participate in this plugin's development by offering ideas and feedback,
-2. the prompt, personal attention of its developer (who will move mountains to resolve issues),
+On the other hand, if you want to participate in this plugin's development and the prompt, personal attention of its developer, then welcome aboard!
-3. popular features that other plugins offer at a price,

-then welcome aboard!
 You have been warned :)

 = Coming Soon =